slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

 <!--
+generosity: what did u do this week for somebody? bed time: 8.30 and i turn off the light or 9 and you have the responsability to turn off the light?

+kid: why do i have to do this?
+me: i was a boy myself. i know what is that for you and why is important.

 when looking for a mentor, look for the silver medalist. has more availability, and sometimes, a better attitude than “the golden child.”

 “Don’t follow your mentors; follow your mentors’ mentors.” -- DAVID LEACH